Fantasy Football Bold Predictions for Week 9: Jordan Love Ready? Evan Engram Boost, and More

 - Dolphins-Bills.
 I'm going to say it right now: This is not the week for high-profile matchups between two elite squads.
 Still, the Bills certainly qualify as such, while the Dolphins look capable of scoring with anyone as long as Tua Tagovailoa is under center.
 This is one of just two matchups with a game total starting with the No. 5 after all.

 - Broncos-Ravens.
 A matchup pitting arguably the league's best defense vs. the best offense.
-The Bo Nix-led Broncos have won five of their last six games, but can the newfound offensive success sustain against, you know, a football team that doesn't suck?
+The Bo Nix-led Broncos have won five of their last six games, but can the newfound offensive success sustain against, you know, a football team that doesn't completely suck?
 Meanwhile, Lamar Jackson alone is worthy of a weekly top-5 ranking.

 - Bears-Cardinals.
 This one could theoretically finish the week No. 1 or No. 15 depending on what versions of Caleb Williams and Kyler Murray show up.
 Best case, viewers will get glimpses of what high-end dual-threat talents can achieve in the modern NFL.
 Worst case, get ready for a lot of running around in the backfield and a frustrating lack of fireworks.

 - Texans-Jets.
 This one might have ranked No. 1 in a preseason poll, but now?
-We have a Jets team that is more of a meme than serious contender at this point against a Texans squad sadly lacking anything resembling lethal firepower in their passing game due to injuries.
+We have a Jets team that is more of a meme than a serious contender at this point against a Texans squad sadly lacking anything resembling lethal firepower in their passing game due to injuries.
 Still, standalone games deserve some love, and studies show that bad Thursday Night Football is still better than no Thursday Night Football.

 - Commanders-Giants.
 The Jayden Daniels experience can only rank so low, but this Giants offense generally leaves viewers wishing for far more outside of the occasional Malik Nabers highlight.
 The potential for no Tyrone Tracy (concussion) doesn't help matters here.